 Minimum Credit Score Increased

-The minimum credit score needed for a CMHC insured mortgage is rising.
-You’ll now need a minimum credit score of 680 to get a CMHC insured mortgage.
-(If there is more than one borrower on the mortgage application, the primary borrower will need a credit score of at least 680.)
-That’s up from the old minimum credit score of 600 (although most lenders had a minimum credit score of 620 on insured mortgages.)
+The minimum credit score needed for a CMHC insured mortgage is at least 600.
+The minimum credit score requirement dropped from 680 to 600 in 2021.
+If there is more than one borrower on the mortgage application, the primary borrower will need a credit score of 600 minimum.

 This change is likely to have a lot more of an impact than the borrowed down payment changes.
 A deteriorating economic situation due to COVID-19 means many Canadian households must take on more debt to get by.
 COVID-19 has exposed long-standing vulnerabilities in our financial markets and we must act accordingly.